mlazarovits/BayesianClustering/README.md

 - `Jet` and `JetPoint` (the ECAL rechit counterpart of `Jet`) both store the phi ($\phi$) coordinate on a $[-\pi, \pi]$ range
 	- `phi_02pi()` for both classes returns phi on a range from $[0, 2\pi]$ but still keeps the original coordinate value
 	- for `Jet`s that are instantiated from a momentum four-vector with no external $\phi$ or $\eta$ provided via the `SetPhi()` or `SetEta()` functions, these coordinates will be calculated as they are in CMSSW
+	- `Jet`s are instantiated with a momentum four-vector $(p_x, p_y, p_z, E)$ (in that order) while a `JetPoint` is instantiated from a spatial fourvector $(x, y, z, t)$
+		- this is because a `JetPoint` (or RecHit) has no mass and no associated vertex (only spatial and energy information) and therefore a momentum four-vector cannot be specified (unless you assume a zero-mass scenario and provide the coordinates for the vertex)

 ### Plotting
 - to add a new histogram to the skims, need to declare it in BaseSkimmer and push it back to the vector in ctor